-Guest posting is a method used by writers to get exposure for their blogs and authorship, while sometimes providing great content for readers of digital media publications and magazines like Angie’s Diary.
+Guest posting is a method used by writers to get exposure for their blogs and authorship.
+Sometimes they provide valuable content for readers of digital media publications and magazines like Angie’s Diary.

 Guest Posting can be an acceptable and legitimate way to enhance your status as a copywriter if the piece in question is well-written and adequately informs or entertains the reader.
-Accepting guest posts can also present a serious risk for publishing websites.
+Accepting guest posts can also present a severe risk to publishing websites.

-You may already know that search engines like Google and Yahoo/Bing can penalize sites (by excluding them from searches) that accept guest posts by specific authors because of the immense amount of junk content they spread on the Internet.
+Did you know that search engines like Google and Yahoo/Bing can penalize sites (by excluding them from searches) that accept guest posts by specific authors?
+These penalties are a result of the immense amount of junk content they spread on the Internet.

 Over the years, we have adopted a policy only to accept content that will benefit our readers.
 I was surprised to find that even high authoritative blogs are nowadays allowing guest posts that are sometimes chock-full with second-rate content and ‘spammy’ links.
 These blogs include publications such as The Huffington Post or New York Times,

 The following is what we look for when new or unknown authors submit their posts on Angie’s Diary:

 Our contributors must have a track record of writing great content.

 We Google the author’s name and check if they are not pushing out spammy content all over the web.
 Guest writers who contribute to dozens of blogs tend to incessantly spin content, using the same article and posting it on many blogs over time.

 Our staff uses tools like Grammarly, which in addition to spell-, grammar check, and text enhancement, also detects plagiarism.
 Sometimes they have to wonder if there still is any original content out there.